Guatemala has reopened its international airport for tourists on September 18th, 2020.

 PCR tests required.

 All passengers must have a negative PCR test, taken no longer than 72 hour prior to the flight.
+Antigen tests are also permitted if PCR is not possible.

 Quarantine in Guatemala